-The simulation of the tangential stress (Fig. 4b) clearly shows the importance of the support rings.
+The simulation of the tangential stress (Fig. 6b) clearly shows the importance of the support rings.
 They are the load bearing part of the bellow.
 In contrast the distribution of the wall thickness at the support ring plays only a minor role for the pressure resistance.
 The wall thickness however has an influence on the permeation of certain media and thus the risk of damaging the support rings by corrosion.
-Therefore the minimum wall thickness has to be respected and should be between 3 and 6 mm.